Lou Ferrigno: Bodybuilding career

+Ferrigno, weighed by during competition at 275 lb in 1973 and 285 lb in 1976.

 Ferrigno competed in the first annual World's Strongest Man competition in 1977, where he finished fourth in a field of eight competitors.

-In the early 1990s, Ferrigno returned to bodybuilding, competing for the 1992 and 1993 Mr. Olympia titles.
+In the early 1990s Ferrigno returned to bodybuilding, competing for the 1992 and 1993 Mr. Olympia titles.
 Finishing 12th and 10th, respectively, he then turned to the 1994 Masters Olympia, where his attempt to beat Robbie Robinson and Boyer Coe was the subject of the 1996 documentary Stand Tall.
 After this, he retired from competition.

 Acting career

 1977–2008

 In 1977, Ferrigno was cast as the Hulk in The Incredible Hulk.
-Despite the fact that they were rarely on camera together, Ferrigno and Bill Bixby —who played the Hulk's "normal" alter ego —became friends; Ferrigno has described Bixby as a "mentor" and "father figure" who took him under his wing.
+Though they were rarely on camera together, Ferrigno and Bill Bixby —who played the Hulk's "normal" alter ego —became friends; Ferrigno has described Bixby as a "mentor" and "father figure" who took him under his wing.
 Ferrigno also singles out the instances in which Bixby directed Ferrigno in some episodes as particularly memorable.
 Ferrigno continued playing the Hulk role until 1981, although the last two episodes were not broadcast until May 1982.
 Later, he and Bixby co-starred in three The Incredible Hulk TV movies.

 In November 1978 and again in May 1979 Ferrigno appeared in Battle of the Network Stars.
 He portrayed the titular character in the 1983 science fantasy adventure film Hercules, and received mixed-to-negative reviews for his performance.
 He was, however, praised by Marylynn Uricchio, a film critic for the Pittsburgh Post-Gazette, and Andy Brack of Charleston City Paper.
 Gary Allen Smith, author of the book Epic Films, complimented Ferrigno's physical strength and aesthetics in the film: "At 6'5" and 262 pounds, he is a massive and thoroughly convincing Hercules".
 In 2014, Decider named Ferrigno the tenth "hottest onscreen Hercules ever".

-In 1983, Ferrigno appeared as John Six on the short-lived medical drama Trauma Center.
+In 1983, Ferrigno appeared as John Six in the short-lived medical drama Trauma Center.

 Ferrigno played himself during intermittent guest appearances on the CBS sitcom The King of Queens, beginning in 2000 and continuing until the program's conclusion in 2007.
-He and his wife Carla were depicted as the main characters' next-door neighbors.
-Because of his role as the title character on The Incredible Hulk, he is often the target of Hulk jokes by Doug and his friends.
+He and his wife Carla were depicted as the main characters' next-door neighbors, enduring their jokes about him being the Hulk.

 He made cameo appearances as a security guard in both the 2003 film Hulk and the 2008 film The Incredible Hulk, in which he also voiced the Hulk.
-In the latter film, Bruce Banner (Edward Norton) bribes him with a pizza in order to gain entry into a university building.
-He then went on to voice the Hulk in other Marvel Cinematic Universe films, uncredited.
-He continued to be known as the voice of the Hulk until 2015's Avengers: Age of Ultron.
-Ferrigno has since been replaced by Mark Ruffalo as the voice of Hulk in subsequent films.
+In the latter film, Bruce Banner (Edward Norton) bribes him with a pizza to gain entry into a university building.
+He voiced the Hulk in other Marvel Cinematic Universe films, uncredited.
+He voiced the Hulk until 2015's Avengers: Age of Ultron.
+Mark Ruffalo has voiced Hulk in subsequent films.